Whatever you’re planning on buying, chances are you’re going to check online reviews before making a decision. 93% of

-You should consider creating and updating your business account there as well because people will often look for reviews in multiple different sources.
+You should consider creating and updating your business account there as well because people will often look for reviews from multiple different sources.
 These sites are also great for managing and tracking reviews and provide you with opportunities to respond to your customers and build relationships.

 BrightLocal compiled a list of various reviewing sites for 30 industries – from finance, restaurants, and real estate to software, medical and legal.

 Mediatoolkit is an award-winning media monitoring and social listening tool that notifies its users immediately when their company, products, or services are mentioned in any language across 100+ million online sources.

-Whether it’s a web article, social media post, forum post, or blog comment, businesses of all sizes can track brand mentions and build their strategy on valuable audience insights.
+Whether it’s a web article, social media post, forum post, or a blog comment, businesses of all sizes can track brand mentions and build their strategy on valuable audience insights.
 Plus, you’ll never miss an online review again.

 The tool makes it easier for you to track your own and your competitors’ online reviews all over the internet.
 These insights can help you improve your product and track whether customers recognize and appreciate your effort.

 The number of users, keywords, and brand reports are unlimited on all paid plans.
 You can sign up for the free trial and test out the full suite of features.

 How to manage online reviews?

 This is especially true if your company is new.

 The worst thing you can do is removing the option for customers to leave reviews or censoring reviews.
 According to Oberlo, 62% of customers say that they won’t buy from brands that censor reviews.